Researched by Thomas DeMichelePublished - August 20, 2016 Last Updated - January 4, 2021

 An Introduction to the Difference Between Communism, Fascism, and the Other Forms of Socialism

-Communism and Fascism are both conformist and collectivist evolutions of socialism that generally reject liberalism, democracy, capitalism, and all other forms of socialism.
+Communism and Fascism are both conformist and collectivist ideologies that generally reject liberalism, democracy, capitalism, and all other forms of government aside from their own.

-Despite the similarities between Communism and Fascism (and all the confusion that arises from them both having a history of acting militant authoritarian in practice after raising up “strong men” to power), they are none-the-less very different in terms of their stances on a number of issues, including social issues specifically.
+Despite the similarities between Communism and Fascism (and all the confusion that arises from them both having a history of acting militant and authoritarian in practice after raising up “strong men” to power), they are none-the-less very different in terms of their stances on a number of issues, including “left-right” social issues specifically.
 Consider:

-- Communism is a socially left-wing “egalitarian” evolution of socialism focused on class equality, a planned economy, the elimination of bourgeois property, and inclusive social equality in general.
+Communism is a socially left-wing “egalitarian” evolution of socialism focused on class equality, a planned economy, the elimination of bourgeois property, and inclusive social equality in general.
 In other words, on-paper, Communism is “left-wing socialism” focused on social equality.
 On-paper they are globalists and internationalists who call for a workers’ revolution to overthrow an oppressive class of capitalists that arose during industrialization.
 They reject the idea of classes and nations generally, aiming for a classless global society where all are equal.
-The general problem with this is that the extreme central planning and the focus on equality tends to lend itself to a despotic military state devoid of liberty (where all are equally under the rule of a despot).
+The general problem with this is that the extreme central planning and the focus on equality tends to lend itself to a despotic military state devoid of liberty (where all are equally under the rule of a despot and their government/military).
 One who wants to understand Communism in theory should read Marx and Engels’ Manifesto of the Communist Party (or see our page on Marx’s class theory).
 One who wants to understand it in practice should study the history of figures like Lenin, Stalin, Mao, Chavez, and Castro.